How Can Incentives and Cut Layer Selection Influence Data Contribution in Split Federated Learning?: Introduction

 Nevertheless, the aforementioned work assumes that clients are motivated to voluntarily participate in the SFL process without any incentives.
 In reality, participating in the SFL process requires substantial energy consumption, which depends on the complexity of the client-side model and the amount of data contribution to train the model from the client's perspective.
 Therefore, without suitable incentives that take into account the cut layer selection (i.e., the complexity of the client-side model), motivating clients to engage in the SFL process to generate an accurate model is challenging.
 Although there have been various studies on incentive mechanisms in FL (see, for example, \cite{Zhan2022} and the references therein), there exist no studies specifically addressing SFL's unique characteristics as follows. i) Competition arises between the SFL model owner, who aims to create a global model from the SFL process for AI services, and the clients, who participate in the SFL process.
 Additionally, given the incentives, there is further competition among clients striving to earn more rewards.
 Thus, understanding the clients' reactions to the optimal decisions and behaviors of the SFL model owner is crucial. ii) This necessitates a careful study of sophisticated incentive mechanisms and cut layer selection, considering how these competitive behaviors can influence the data contributions of clients.
 For instance, if the client-side model size increases, resulting in higher model complexity, clients will face a greater training burden.
 This may lead them to reduce their data contributions unless they receive sufficient incentives.

 To the best of our knowledge, our work is the first to examine the competitive situation between clients and the SFL model owner during the SFL process.
 Our aim is to design an integrated approach to cut layer selection and incentive management from the SFL model owner's perspective, as well as data contribution management from the clients' perspective.
 Our contributions are summarized as follows: \begin{itemize} \item We investigate the interactions between the SFL model owner and clients, which create competitive situations during the SFL process.
 This is formulated as a single-leader and multi-follower game. \item To achieve this, we develop analytical models to explore the trade-offs for the SFL model owner, including satisfaction with the acquired training data, load reduction, and payment for incentives.
 For the clients, we examine the balance between the energy consumption required for the SFL process and the anticipated incentives. \item We derive closed-form expressions for the Nash equilibrium among heterogeneous clients and develop algorithms to obtain Stackelberg strategies by proving the existence of these solutions.
 Additionally, we discuss privacy enhancements related to cut layer selection and differential privacy. \item Our findings show that the Nash and Stackelberg strategies are desirable operating points for all participants (i.e., the SFL model owner and clients) in competitive situations.
 From our classification experiments using the CIFAR-10 dataset, we highlight the importance of incentive mechanisms in accelerating SFL and enhancing model accuracy.
-In our experiment, accuracy varies from 60\% to 91\% depending on the incentives provided. \end{itemize}
+In our experiment, accuracy varies from 60\% to 91\% depending on the incentives provided.
+Specifically, we evaluate the effectiveness of these strategies under various parameter settings, which motivates the design of incentive mechanisms for practical SFL applications. \end{itemize}